 This gidden jewel is located in one of the most up-and-coming areas in the city of Rome called Pigneto.
 Opened in 1996, a music lover and an avid collector who is always on the lookout for new LPs, operates this joint.
 They carry a vast collection of punk, metal, hip-hop, soul, garage, ska, jazz, lanyard soundtracks and much more.
 Alongside the LP collection they also boast a great selection of CDs, gadgets, books and t-shirts.
-They are opening their sister store on December 10th in Via Del Boschetto 94, in Monti.
+Last year they opened their sister store on in Via Del Boschetto 94, in Monti.

 This is one of the most historical music stores in Rome.
 Here you’ll be able to find a huge range of LPs 33, 45, 78 RPM alongside CDS, music, books and more.
 When it comes to genres they have it all covered: jazz, rock, pop, classical, and those hidden rarities you’ve been struggling to track down.
 Note that price range is pretty fair, ranging from 5-15 euros.

 A big and diverse store in which you can find all types of vinyl.
 They also sell many books and DVDs.
 Make sure to browse their impressive assortment of jazz and underground music.

 Via Nomentana, 113 (Policlinico)